Duration: 1 year full time or 2 years part time

-The taught course units are assessed by a series of courseworks.
-Each of the six units comprises 10% of the total assessment for the MSc course.
+Throughout the course, students will experience a diverse learning experience as they will take part in theoretical classes, computer-based practicals as well as field classes.
+The eight taught course units are assessed by a series of courseworks.
+The units comprises 60% of the total assessment for the MSc course.
 The remaining 40% of the assessment comes from the Independent Research Project.

-Normally UK 2:1 (Honours) or equivalent in a relevant subject such as Geology or Geophysics.
-We will consider high 2:2 or relevant work experience.
-Where a ‘good 2:2’ is considered, we would normally define this as reflecting a profile of 57% or above.
-Candidates with a UK 2:1 (Honours) degree, or equivalent, in related subjects, such as Physics, Physical Geography or Oceanography will also be considered, provided that their degree contains significant components relevant to Geology, or they have significant industry experience and/or additional relevant training.
-Candidates meeting the minimum entry requirement of a UK lower second class degree (2:2) or equivalent will still be considered provided that they can demonstrate significant industry experience and/or additional relevant training.
+Candidates with a UK 2:2 (Honours) degree, or equivalent, in related subjects, such as Physics, Physical Geography or Oceanography will also be considered, provided that their degree contains significant components relevant to Geology, or they have significant industry experience and/or additional relevant training.

 International & EU requirements